About the Author

 He has worked as a research assistant at the University of London, as an economic consultant in London and in the Senior Civil Service in Scotland.

-John is married with two children and lives in Scotland.
+He is married with two children and lives in Scotland.